myuw-web-components/myuw-help-link/README.md

 #### url

 The `url` attribute tells the web component where the link should take the user.

-Host-relative links open in the same tab; absolute links open in a new tab (via `rel='noopener noreferrer'`).
+TODO: Eventually, host-relative links open in the same tab; absolute links open in a new tab (via `rel='noopener noreferrer'`).